 1. White Rice 白米

-Check out the following recipes to learn how to cook white rice:
+Check out the following recipe to learn how to cook brown rice:

 - How to Cook Japanese Rice in a Rice Cooker